-To the shareholders of Grupo Argos S.A.
+To the Shareholders of Grupo Argos S.A.

-The undersigned Legal Representative and the Accountant of Grupo Argos S.A. (hereinafter the Company), certify that the separated financial statements of the Company as at 31 December 2022 and 2021, before making them available to you and third parties, the following statements contained therein have been verified:
+The undersigned Legal Representative and the Accountant of Grupo Argos S.A. (hereinafter the Company), certify that the Separate Financial Statements of the Company as at 31 December 2023 and 2022, have been faithfully taken from the accounting records and before making them available to you and third parties, the following statements contained therein have been verified:

-- a) Assets and liabilities included in the Company's financial statements as at 31 December 2022 and 2021 exist and all transactions included in said statements have been made during the years ended on those dates. - b) The economic events completed by the Company during the years ended 31 December 2022 and 2021 have been recognized in the financial statements. - c) Assets represent probable future economic benefits (rights) and liabilities represent probable future economic sacrifices (obligations), obtained or at the expense of the Company as at 31 December 2022 and 2021. - d) All items have been recognized at their appropriate values in accordance with the Accounting and Financial Reporting Standards accepted in Colombia. - e) All economic events affecting the Company have been correctly classified, described and disclosed in the financial statements.
+- a) Assets and liabilities included in the Company's financial statements as at 31 December 2023 and 2022 exist and all transactions included in said statements have been made during the years ended on those dates. - b) The economic events completed by the Company during the years ended 31 December 2023 and 2022 have been recognized in the financial statements. - c) Assets represent probable future economic benefits (rights), and liabilities represent probable future economic sacrifices (obligations), obtained or at the expense of the Company as at 31 December 2023 and 2022. - d) All items have been recognized at their appropriate values in accordance with the Accounting and Financial Reporting Standards accepted in Colombia. - e) All economic events affecting the Company have been correctly classified, described and disclosed in the financial statements.

-Claudia Vatricia alvarz
+Claudia Patricia alvarz

 KPMG S.A.S.

-Calle 2 No. 20 - 50, Piso 7, Edificio Q Office Medellín - Colombia home.kpmg/co
+Calle 2 No. 20 - 50, Piso 7, Edificio Q Office Medellín - Colombia Teléfono 57 (4) 3556060 home.kpmg/co